mdn/content/files/en-us/web/javascript/reference/lexical_grammar/index.md

 ---
 {{JsSidebar("More")}}

 This page describes JavaScript's lexical grammar.
-The source text of ECMAScript scripts gets scanned from left to right and is converted into a sequence of input elements which are tokens, control characters, line terminators, comments or [white space](/en-US/docs/Glossary/Whitespace).
-ECMAScript also defines certain keywords and literals and has rules for automatic insertion of semicolons to end statements.
+JavaScript source text is just a sequence of characters — in order for the interpreter to understand it, the string has to be _parsed_ to a more structured representation.
+The initial step of parsing is called [lexical analysis](https://en.wikipedia.org/wiki/Lexical_analysis), in which the text gets scanned from left to right and is converted into a sequence of individual, atomic input elements.
+Some input elements are insignificant to the interpreter, and will be stripped after this step — they include control characters, line terminators, [white space](/en-US/docs/Glossary/Whitespace), and comments.
+The others, such as identifiers and punctuators, will be used for further syntax analysis.
+ECMAScript also defines certain keywords and literals and has rules for automatic insertion of semicolons to make certain invalid token sequences become valid.

 ## Format-control characters